kalngyk/kalngyk.github.io/doc/README.md

-Mostly notes on some applications where spectral theory has dominated (trying to develop this into an introductory course)
+Mostly notes on some areas where spectral theory has dominated (trying to develop this into an introductory course)

 - Basics
    - [Default Matrix Orientation](https://kalngyk.github.io/doc/Default%20Matrix%20Orientation.pdf)